 Are you and your child ready to jump in to a whole new way of learning about swimming and water safety?
 Then we’ll nurture their natural love of learning and build their comfort and confidence.

 Sign up for a swim evaluation so that we can best understand where your child fits in.

 All new swimmers are required to come for a swim evaluation to ensure proper group placement.
 For available times and to register your child for their $10 evaluation, click here.
-(The $10 evaluation fee will be waived from Sept.
-14 – 30 during our FREE class promotion give away.
-Ask for details.)
-After completing your evaluation, if you sign up for classes the $10 goes toward your tuition.
-Please note, that you must attend the evaluation to receive a refund.
+(The $10 evaluation fee will be waived from Nov.
+4 – 23) After completing your evaluation, if you sign up for classes the $10 goes toward your tuition.

 For more information, read Aquatics Frequently Asked Questions.